Real Assets

 Responses varied, while some trusts acted immediately, others took a more cautious approach.
 By the end of FY25, around 60% of engaged companies had updated their KIDs (Figure 2).
 The inconsistent response showed that interim measures alone were insufficient to deliver a market-wide standard.

-Phase 3: advocating for a fair regulatory framework (ongoing)
+Phase 3: Advocating for a fair regulatory framework (ongoing)

 In response, we worked with key industry bodies such as the AIC to, once again, deliver a coordinated signal.
 Our consultation submission centred on three key points: